hg8496/apache-docker/README.md

 A simple apache image with php enabled.
-Based on https://github.com/phusion/baseimage-docker
+Based on default ubuntu.